ministryofjustice/prison-to-probation-update/README.md

 ### Pre-requisite

-`Docker` Even when running the tests docker is used by the integration test to load `localstack` (for AWS services).
-The build will automatically download and run `localstack` on your behalf.
+`Docker` is used to run `localstack` for both running locally and integration tests

 ### Building